Children are eligible to attend a free, NYC Universal Pre-K program the year they turn 4.

 In NYC, priority for seat offers is given to zoned children who have a brother or sister already enrolled at our school.
 Next, seats are offered to zoned children.
-At PS 58, we usually fill most of our Pre-K seats with siblings of current students.
+At PS 58, we usually offer most of our Pre-K seats to siblings of current students.
 We also participate in a Diversity in Admissions program, please see the section below.

 Our school zone